 The 146th edition of the Kentucky Derby will be unlike any that came before it.
 Why?
 Because it will be held during a global pandemic.
 With that being said, the world’s most famous horse race is set for Saturday, September 5, 2020.

 You may be an annual Kentucky Derby bettor or just someone who likes Mint Juleps.
-But if you’re planning on watching the “The Run for the Roses,” or throwing a party to celebrate, PlayUSA some ideas to help make it memorable and, perhaps, even profitable.
+But if you’re planning on watching “The Run for the Roses,” or throwing a party, PlayUSA has some ideas to help make it memorable, safe, and perhaps, even profitable during COVID-19.

-The Kentucky Derby is the world’s most famous horse race.
-It has run consecutively each year since 1875 at Churchill Downs, a racetrack in Louisville, Kentucky as famous as the race itself.
+The Kentucky Derby has run consecutively each year since 1875 at the world-famous Churchill Downs racetrack in Louisville, Kentucky.
 Like the Masters golf tournament, it is an event heavily steeped in the traditions of a largely bygone era.

-But first and foremost, the Kentucky Derby is, above all things, a horse race.
-As such, millions of people will be betting on this year’s race.
+The Kentucky Derby is, above all things, a horse race.
+But as mentioned, this year’s race will be different.
+Millions of people will be betting on the race, but zero will be in attendance.

 Here are the top nine horses in terms of odds right now:

 The rest of the field is set at odds 25:1 or longer.
-So, things are pretty wide open to take a risk.
+The horse with the longest odds is Necker Island (200:1).